ziskaki/2024-WHO-IGS-Summerschool/README.md

 ## Acknowledgement

-This course material is partly based on the following resources and on contributions from great people:
+This course material is partly based on the following resources and on contributions from great people (no specific order):

 * Sebastian "Raverjay" Krautwurst, FSU Jena, some Linux and ONT content
 * Stephan Fuchs, RKI MF1, some Linux and Assembly content